Grants to preserve and protect Aboriginal sites

 Last updated:

-Previously funded projects include:
+Previously funded projects included:

 • The remediation of registered Aboriginal burial sites, including memorials plinths and reflection places.